Issue affecting our iPad subscribers accessing Friday's paper

 For our Arkansas Democrat-Gazette subscribers who had issues accessing Friday's newspaper on our iPad application, we apologize for your inconvenience.
-In years gone by, we have had to deal with inclement weather or our printing press having a catastrophic issue, however those certainly were not the cause for the problem we had Friday.
-While conducting maintenance on our subscriber database Thursday evening, our team mistakenly changed the account status for many subscribers from active to inactive, effectively blocking the ability to read the replica paper and our latest news updates.
-We have isolated the process that caused the mistake and we have taken steps to ensure that this doesn’t happen again.
+In years gone by, we have had to deal with inclement weather or our printing press having a catastrophic issue, however, those certainly were not the cause of the problem we had Friday.
+While conducting maintenance on our subscriber database Thursday evening, our team mistakenly changed the account status for many subscribers from active to inactive, effectively blocking the ability to read the replica newspaper and our latest news updates.
+We have isolated the process that caused the mistake, and we have taken steps to ensure that this doesn't happen again.

 1: On the app, click the small Home button.
 It's usually on the left side of the screen on tablets but may be at the bottom of the screen on mobile phones.